AndyAyersMS/coreclr/documentation/design-docs/jit-throughput.md

 Jit-EE interface repeatedly with the same arguments when jitting a method.
 ### Jit Implementation Fundamentals

-We can improve implementaton of the jit by removing inefficiencies and streamlining the work the jit must perform.
+We can improve implementation of the jit by removing inefficiencies and streamlining the work the jit must perform.

 Open issues (subset):